 Single parent families childrens & teenagers books list

 For many families going through separation and divorce, children are often confused about what’s happening to their family.
-Sudden changes, two homes and separate or new families are a lot for kids to take on board.
+Sudden changes, two homes and separate or new families are a lot for toddlers, preschoolers, school kids and teenagers to take on board.
 This list of single mum and dad books help children learn that family separation doesn’t have to be scary, and things are going to be okay.

 Here is our top 10 pick of single parenting kids story books